ember-a11y/ember-a11y-testing/README.md

 The `setupGlobalA11yHooks` function takes two parameters:

-- `shouldAudit`: A [predicate function](https://stackoverflow.com/a/1344021/769) that returns a `boolean` indicating whether or not to perform the audit.
+- `shouldAudit`: An `InvocationStrategy` - a [predicate function](https://stackoverflow.com/a/1344021/769) that takes a `helperName` and a `label`, and returns a `boolean` indicating whether or not to perform the audit.
 - `audit`: The audit function, which performs the `axe-core` audit, defaulting to `a11yAudit`.
 This allows you to potentially wrap the `a11yAudit` test helper with custom logic.

+Using a custom `InvocationStrategy` implementation will allow you to maintain a high level of control over your test invocations.
+Examples of invocation strategies can be found in [this](https://github.com/ember-a11y/ember-a11y-testing/blob/50ef5f8fff4aa91d7a85b9feee5b1ce9bf380df9/tests/acceptance/setup-global-a11y-hooks-test.ts#L32) [repository's](https://github.com/ember-a11y/ember-a11y-testing/blob/50ef5f8fff4aa91d7a85b9feee5b1ce9bf380df9/tests/acceptance/setup-global-a11y-hooks-test.ts#L81) [tests](https://github.com/ember-a11y/ember-a11y-testing/blob/50ef5f8fff4aa91d7a85b9feee5b1ce9bf380df9/tests/acceptance/setup-global-a11y-hooks-test.ts#L135).

 To use, import and invoke the global setup function, passing in your specific invocation strategy: